 The Market Movers

-It was a bearish day for the banks.
-Deutsche Bank and Commerzbank ended the day with losses of 2.72% and 1.84% respectively.
+It was also a mixed day for the banks.
+Deutsche Bank rose by 0.14%, while Commerzbank ended the day flat.

 On the VIX Index

 It was back into the green for the VIX on Tuesday, as the U.S equity markets hit reverse once more.

 Partially reversing a 19.78% slide from Monday, the VIX rose by 18.42% to end the day at 27.19.

 The NASDAQ fell by 1.55%, with the Dow and the S&P500 seeing losses of 1.86% and 1.90% respectively.

 It’s another busy day ahead on the Eurozone’s economic calendar.
 German retail sales and manufacturing PMIs are due out later today.
 Barring revisions to PMIs for France and Germany, Italy and the Eurozone’s PMIs will likely have the greatest impact alongside Germany’s retail sales numbers.

 From the U.S, ADP nonfarm employment change and ISM Manufacturing PMI figures will also influence later in the session.
 On the monetary policy front, FED Chair Powell will also be delivering a 2nd day of testimony.